Vuyi736/Amazon_Sales/README.md

 ## Recommendations
 Based on the analysis, we recommend the following:

-1. Be more prudent with the discount rates as we made only 58% of expected revenue due to the very high discount rates.
+1. Be more cautious with the discount rates as we made only 58% of expected revenue due to the very high discount rates.
 2. Focus on expanding stock and marketing of the best performing products.
 3. Increase customer satisfaction by improving the overall quality of the products, which will in turn improve the ratings given.